Updated on: July 25, 2021

 8. Pack Basic Emergency Supplies

-There are a few things you should always keep in your car, whether you’re taking a road trip or not.
-Your just-in-case list should include water, a first aid kit, jumper cables, safety triangle/road flares, mechanic gloves, extra engine fluids, and a flashlight.
+There are a few things you should always keep in your car, whether you're traveling a long distance or not.
+Double check to be sure your emergency kit includes water, a first aid kit, jumper cables, safety triangle/road flares, mechanic gloves, extra engine fluids, and a flashlight.
 Better safe than sorry, right?

 9. Bring Some Entertainment